AdobeDocs/journey-optimizer.en/help/using/event/about-analytics.md

 1. Pick the report suite you want to enable, click **[!UICONTROL Next]** and click **[!UICONTROL Finish]**.

-1. Share the source Data ID with your Beta program point of contact.

 This enables the Analytics source connector for that report suite.
 Whenever the data comes in, it is transformed into an Experience event and sent into Adobe Experience Platform.

 ![](assets/jo-event9.png)